ssmcgrat/scalaStocks/README.md

 Edit `in.csv`, adding one stock symbol per line

 Double-click `run.bat`.
 Command window will open and you'll see the app running.
 Once done, results will be saved to a new file, `out.csv`.

+If you start seeing output for one or more stocks that "no price was found", we likely need to update the regex pattern which scrapes the stock price from the raw HTML.
+Copy the text within `out/artifacts/scalaStocks_jar/regex.conf` into your local regex.conf file and try again.